 Attacked From All Angles

-“Attacked From All Angles” is the first short film (Drama) to be presented by A-Diamond Entertainment.
-The piece highlights a congregation that is divided as gun violence at the hands of the police and local gangs affect their community.
+“Attacked From All Angles” is the first short film (Drama) presented by A-Diamond Entertainment.
+The film won best short film in the 2021 Kwanzaa Film Festival and is now an official selection in the 2022 Hip Hop Film Festival.
+The piece highlights a small congregation that is divided on “Black Lives Matter” as gun violence at the hands of the police and local gangs affect two of their own.

 Although a comedy, “Man Of The House” touches on some very relevant issues.
 Domestic violence with a twist, the effects of unresolved issues, and generational curses are some of the topics discussed in the piece.
 This play is guaranteed to leave audiences both young and old satisfied.

 Man of the House the #1 urban stage play made its debut at the Jim Wise Theater in Newark, NJ for its 3 year Anniversary!
 The story focuses on two main characters Kesi played by RnB diva Monifah and James played by New Jersey native recording artist A’ndre Davis.

 Man of the House tells the story of a couple struggling through their relationship but when one tries to move forward the other is pulling away.
 Bringing a twist to the average storyline this stage play shows a strong black man going through a rough time financially but doing everything in his power to cater to, love and respect his non- appreciative woman.